Yulin-W/alternate-history-editor/README.md

 ## Development

+### BUGS
+- Tab changeing of timeline cells (currently disabled as might cook many other coupled things relating to focused element and clicked element)

 ### Planned functionalities
 - [x] Timeline editor (each time point specified will have corresponding map; by default map of new time point inherits those of preceding time point)
 - [x] Map colourer (via working with Leaflet, geoJSON)